cosmos/awesome-cosmos/README.md

 # Awesome Cosmos [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-The Cosmos-SDK is a framework for building blockchain applications in Golang.
-It is being used to build Gaia, the first implementation of the Cosmos Hub.
+The Cosmos SDK is a framework for building blockchain applications in Golang.
+Cosmos SDK is being used to build Gaia, the first implementation of the Cosmos Hub.

 ## Contributing